Brent M. Jones - Connected Events Matter

 A Master Communicator Influenced This New Book 33 years later

-A Master Communicator Influenced This New Book 33 Years Later Article originally posted on Brent Jones’s LinkedIn Newsletter
+Listening to a Master Communicator Influenced My New Book 33 Years Later.
+The article was originally posted on Brent Jones’s LinkedIn Newsletter.

-Brent M. Jones Published Author, Writer, Speaker, Career Development Advisor, Consultant, and Experienced Business Executive June 19, 2023
+Brent M. Jones is a Published Author, Writer, Speaker, Career Development Advisor, Consultant, and Experienced Business Executive

 It has been 33 years since the day I sat by Stephen Covey, preparing to speak ahead of him.
 I just completed a new book, Mastering the Art of Communication: The Power of Precision in Language, and that experience and some thoughts about it served as chapter one.

 I learned some valuable lessons about effective communication firsthand from a master communicator.
-I had the privilege of speaking at the same event as Stephen R. Covey and sitting next to him in the speaker area one Sunday in 1990.
-He was a guest speaker at a church meeting where I also was assigned to speak.
+One Sunday in 1990, I had the privilege of speaking at the same event as Stephen R. Covey and sitting next to him in the speaker area.
+He was a guest speaker at a church meeting, where I was also assigned to speak.

 Stephen Covey was in every way a master communicator and a renowned author.
 He was named one of Time magazine's 25 most influential Americans in 1996, and his book, which had just come out, "The 7 Habits of Highly Effective People," has so far sold over 40 million copies worldwide since its first publication in April 1989